 Quick Summary of Armchair Millionaire

-Rating: 0.3450 out of 5.
-The scammers couldn't even be bothered to work on their own SEO.
+Rating: 1 The scammers couldn't even be bothered to work on their own SEO.

 In the world of binary options scams, it’s getting harder and harder to stand out from the increasingly growing crowd of scammers.
 New binary options auto-traders and easy money bots keep popping up every day.
 How do you, as an ambitious scammer, get indexed by search engines like Google, Yahoo and Bing?